Purchase of a freehold residential property

 Referral Fees

 We work with local and national estate agents and introducers throughout England and Wales.
-The average fee paid is between £50 and £150
+The average fee paid is between £50 plus VAT of £10 and £150 plus VAT of £30

 Conveyancer's fees – Please use our online calculator for an immediate quotation